 2) Credit.
-A lease in the co-op's name gives you the chance to build a business history.
+A lease in the co-op's name gives you the chance to build a business history, and be taken more seriously by a lender.
 Buying a property requires a lot of money for a down payment, or else comes with very high mortgage costs.